kizu/if-ie.styl/README.md

 ## Usage

-Well, the basics of this lib are simple — you can use the `ie` variable in a way, where you could write hacks for it in a main stylesheet and them get two compiled versions — one for all modern browsers and other — only for ie.
+Well, the basics of this lib are simple — you can use the `ie` variable in a way, where you could write hacks for it in a main stylesheet and then get two compiled versions — one for all modern browsers and other — only for ie.

 That goes that way: